pstawinski/pygenebe/README.md

 ```

-If you want to annotate thousands of variants, please log in to https://genebe.net, generate an API Key, and provide it using `username` and `api_key`.
+If you want to annotate thousands of variants, please log in to https://genebe.net, generate an API Key, and provide it using `username` and `api_key` or using the `.netrc` file.

 Find out more usage examples in the `examples` directory.